smohyud4/Labryinth-Legends/FinalReport.md

     ![image](./pictures/Hero.png)

-* All of the technology we decided to use in the beginning of the semester is what we stuck with throughout the project lifecycle.
+* All of the technology we decided to use at the beginning of the semester is what we stuck with throughout the project lifecycle.

 ### Section 4: Team
 * Roles